jae0/adapt/inst/doc/Nova Scotia/README.md

 ![](./fit_with_projections_infected.png)

 The number of infected people as a function of time (days) in circles.
 Vertical line represents "today".
-The blue line shown is the model fit to a modified SIR model with 95% Credible Intervals in orange.
+The blue line shown is the model fit to a modified SIR model with 95% Credible Intervals in orange  and posterior distributions in cyan.
 Simple deterministic (mean-field) forecasts from the recursive model are shown.

 ---